Karl is a longtime freelancer who's passionate about music, art, and writing.

 There’s a real feeling of open space on Cosmos.
 The production adds to the spacious feeling and everything sits in that space.
-It adds a sensation of depth to the musical elements along with making them feel like they are floating out and through the other parts of the track.
+It adds a sensation of depth to the musical elements along with making them feel like they are floating out and through the other parts of the tracks.

 I'm a fan of how Sonic Gap adds chip sounds to the music.
 Their angular, clean sounds really add an extra dimension to the tracks in which he uses them.
 They cut through and also have a tech-y feeling that adds to the cyberpunk sensibility of the album and makes for good contrasts with the more ethereal parts of the album.

-The songs on Cosmos are well written and Sonic Gap’s voice is clear as it moves through the music.
+The songs on Cosmos are well-written and Sonic Gap’s voice is clear as it moves through the music.
 It sits nicely forward in the production and he’s pretty easy to understand so that those words have more impact as they move in and through the music.

 I also like the shredding energy of the guitar solos on the album.
-Sonic Gap has some skills on the strings and those solos drive the music forward and express more emotion as they intricately leap and dance through the other elements of the music.
+Sonic Gap has some skills on the strings, and those solos drive the music forward and express more emotion as they intricately leap and dance through the other elements of the music.

-"Futurehole’s" strength lies in the contrasts between the delicate sounds that move over top of the angular bass line underneath them.
+The strength of "Futurehole" lies in the contrasts between the delicate sounds that move over top of the angular bass line underneath them.
 There are melodic chiming sounds that float easily through and starry arps that sparkle over the steady throb of drums and bass.
 I was especially drawn to the way the beat is swept around and over by the airy sounds and sparkling synths.
 As the track ends, I like how the soft vocal sounds dissolve into quiet.

 There are deep, distorting and swelling synths in “Volcano” that gave it a fresh sound.
 The throbbing beat’s unique tempo was a good underpinning for the power and drive of the electric guitar solo that howls and dances into the track over the driving beat.
 Sonic Gap’s voice is strong and clear as he sings.